livegnik/2way-poc-design/03-data/02-system-tables.md

 #### Purpose

 Tracks per peer and per sync domain acceptance state.
+It lives outside the graph because it is local node sync bookkeeping and must never be replicated as graph data.

 This table enforces ordering, replay protection, and incremental sync correctness per [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).